samson8884/AngularSeed/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Running the app
+Note: We need angular cli version 1.7.4 to run this app.
+You can install angular cli globally using `npm install -g @angular/cli@1.7.4` or locally using
+`npm install --save @angular/cli@1.7.4`

 1. Run `npm install` to install all dependencies.
 This is a one time install.